BlackHershey/4dfp-docs/docs/tools.rst

 -F		use flat distribution of delay intervals (default Poisson process)
 =======	=============================================================================

-N.B:	nevent must be at least 3
+N.B:	nevent must be at least 3 |br|

-N.B:	first event is ALWAYS on frame skip; last  event is ALWAYS on frame skip + nframe, duration = Inf; fMRI run should include additional frames at end
+N.B:	first event is ALWAYS on frame skip; last  event is ALWAYS on frame skip + nframe, duration = Inf; fMRI run should include additional frames at end |br|

 GLM and related operations